Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 I think 40 million is guaranteed.

-Oh, yeah, but a lot of people in the Eagles are getting the Eagles are in great shape salary cap-wise.
+Oh, yeah, a lot of people in the Eagles are getting paid.

 A lot of the Eagle players are getting paid.

-The Eagles have got a great salary cap guy.
+The Eagles have got a great salary cap guy, Howie Roseman, I think is his name.

-Why do you bring this up?
+Why did you bring this up?

-Because here I'm ready to keep talking about Clarence Thomas, because that's important.
+Because here I'm ready to keep talking about Clarence Thomas because that's important.

-It's a hundred million over six years.
+It's 100 million over six years.

 Michael Vick, the quarterback of the Philadelphia Eagles.

-Nobody knows how much is guaranteed.
+Now, Snerdley, look, nobody knows how much is guaranteed.

-The whole hundred million isn't guaranteed.
+The whole 100 million isn't guaranteed.

 Don't give me this from Dogs to Riches line.